Services are always custom-tailored to your specific needs and may include some combination of the following:

 Onboarding for Success

 All too often the onboarding of a new staff leader resembles an old-school swim lesson: throw them in the deep end and hope they’ll figure it out before they drown.
 It doesn’t have to be that way.
-Onboarding for Success provides individualized training, counseling and coaching so that your new leader can quickly and securely settle into their new role with a minimum of pain and suffering.
-Much more information is available here. ↑
+I provide individualized training, counseling and coaching so that your new leader can quickly and securely settle into their new role with a minimum of pain and suffering. ↑

 Nonprofit leaders rarely come from a management background; more often they are subject matter experts, charismatic evangelists and organizers or skillful fundraisers.
 But when management skills are weak, leaders cannot effectively leverage organizational resources and nonprofits fail to reach their potential.